The Best Gut Healthy Foods and Easy to Digest Recipes

 60 mins

-A flavorful blend of lean ground chicken, fresh herbs and savory spices, these meatballs are served over fiber-rich whole wheat orzo and spinach.
-This Mediterranean dish is full of lean protein and fiber to support a healthy gut.
+A flavorful blend of lean ground chicken, fresh herbs and savory spices, these meatballs are served over fiber-rich whole wheat orzo and spinach for a warm, comforting dish.
+This Mediterranean dinner is full of lean protein and fiber to support a healthy gut.

 Photo Credit: Adobe Stock